History

 Architecture

-The shape of the castle was dictated by the form of the top of an elongated, high hill on which it was erected, flowing from the north and west by the waters of the Nysa Szalona River, and from the east falling down the slopes towards the town.
-Its central part was occupied by a Gothic core of the castle with a length of about 80 meters, 22-29 meters wide and an area of about 2350 m2.
-Inner ward was surrounded by a circumferential wall about 2 meters thick, crowned with a porch in the wall thickness and a breastwork.
-From the level of the inner courtyard to the porch level, the height of the wall is 6 meters, from the outside it reached up to 15 meters in height.
+The form of the castle was dictated by the shape of the top of an elongated, high hill on which it was built, flowing from the north and west by the waters of the Nysa Szalona, and from the east descending towards the town.
+On the southern side, the gentlest slope was used to lead the access road.
+The central part of the hill was occupied by a courtyard about 80 meters long and 22 to 29 meters wide, elongated more or less on the north-south axis, with a narrowing in the middle part.
+It was surrounded by a perimeter wall about 2 meters thick, topped with a wall-walk and a battlemented parapet.
+From the level of the courtyard to the level of the wall-walk the height of the wall was 6 meters, from the outside it reached as much as 15 meters.
+In the most endangered sections, the castle was protected with a moat carved in the rock.
+Since the 14th century, the castle was coupled with the town fortifications in the northern and southern corners.

 Current state